-Project Location & Environmental Contaminant Information FY 2020
+Project Location & Environmental Contaminant Information FY 2023

-Project Location Information 1.
-County: 2.
+Project Location Information

+1. County: 2.
 Section(s): 3.
 Township: 4.
-Range: 5.
-Watershed: 6.
-8 or 10 Digit Hydrologic Unit Co 7.
-Name of USGS Topographic Ma 8.
-State Legislative District: (Information available at: https://a 9.
-Land ownership of project area: 10.
-Current land use of project area: 11.
-Size of project area (in acres): 12.
-Stream Name: 13.
-Length of stream through project 14.
-Miles of stream benefited: 15.
-Acres of riparian habitat: p where project area in azredistricting.org/Mazredistricting.org/mazredi 16.
-General description and/or deline eation for the area of i the watershed.
-17. Provide directions to the project s site from the nearest c city or town.
-List any spec ial access requirements: Environmental Contaminant Lo ocation Informatio n Does your project site contain kn contaminant(s) and enclose data Are there known environmental contemporary (s) and enclose data about the location and ontaminants in the pro d levels of contaminants: oject vicinity?
-YES 3.
-Are you asking for Arizona Water are present?
-YES NO not environmental contaminants
+Range:

+5. Watershed:

+6. 8 or 10 Digit Hydrologic Unit Co ode (HUC):

+7. Name of USGS Topographic Ma p where project area is lo cated:

+8. State Legislative District:

+(Information available at: https://a 9.
+Land ownership of project area: clocator/

+10. Current land use of project area:

+11. Size of project area (in acres):

+12. Stream Name:

+13. Length of stream through project area:

+14. Miles of stream benefited: miles

+15. Acres of riparian habitat:

+Enhanced Iaintained

+estored

+reated

+16. General description and/or deline eation for the area of impa act of the project within the w ratershed.

+17. Donaid.
+House and all construct

+17. Provide directions to the project site from the nearest city or town.
+List any special acc ess requirements:

+Environmental Contaminant Location Information

+1. Does your project site contain known environmental contaminants?
+YES NO If yes, please identify the contaminant(s) and enclose data about the location and levels of contaminants:

+2. Are there known environmental contaminants in the project vicinity?
+YES NO If yes, please identify the contaminant(s) and enclose data about the location and levels of contaminants:

+3. Are you asking for Arizona Water are present?
+YES NO r Protection Fund monies to identify whether or not en vironmental contaminants